Are you looking for a hotel for your next vacation? There are a few easy ways to narrow down the hotels that really love families.

 My pick: Wyndham Garden Long Island City in Queens, New York.
 They have complimentary Wi-Fi and lots of easy-to-find outlets for recharging devices.

 It’s easier for a family to pack light when a hotel offers guest laundry facilities.
 On-site coin-operated washers and dryers are an amenity I’m always glad to see, and even more so when the machines are clean, well-maintained and plentiful enough to go around.

 This one is not a deal breaker for me, but a good complimentary breakfast gives a family hotel an edge.
 Some hotels offer little more than a waffle maker and juice, while better free breakfasts include a variety of items including eggs, bacon, yogurt, fresh fruit and more.

 My pick: University Guest House in Salt Lake City, Utah.
 It offers a wide variety of fresh hot and cold options to suit most tastes.

-Cartoon Network is not always appropriate for kids after dark, but at some big-name hotels, that’s the only “family” station available as the kids settle down after a busy day of sightseeing.
+Cartoon Network is not always appropriate for kids after dark, but at some big-name hotels, that’s the only “family” station available as the kids settle down after a busy day of sightseeing and pool time.
 Disney Channel and/or Nickelodeon are more reliable for family-friendly entertainment.
 ABC Family, HBO Family, Discovery Family and others like them are good alternatives too.